oppia/oppia-web-developer-docs/Schemas.md

    ------------------------------------
    ```

-6. **Write schema by following the boilerplate code**
+6. **Write the schema by following the boilerplate code**
    Writing the schema is the most crucial part, and it is important to get this correct.
 The print logs from the previous step can help you get started, but please be sure to dig into the backend and frontend code, and follow calls to methods/functions to see how the incoming data is used.
 This will help you avoid making errors.
 In particular:

-   * **For the backend**: Try to read code as well as docstrings of all the methods which use the arguments from request.
+   * **For the backend**: Try to read code as well as docstrings of all the methods which use the arguments from the request.
    * **For the frontend**: Try to read the functions which are associated with the request URL.

    The eventual schema for ExplorationRightsHandler should look like: